sieverett/Twitter-Vizualizer/README.md

 ### Data:

 The dashbord uses Twitter data which was obtained using python tweepy and free tier subscription for the Twitter API.
+Example data and jupyter notebook can be obtained from the DATA directory.